Tarik El Janaby

-Tarik El Janaby (born 29 June 1984) is a Moroccan-born Indonesian professional footballer who plays as a midfielder for Liga 3 club Adhyaksa Farmel.
+Tarik El Janaby (born 29 June 1984) is a Moroccan professional footballer who last played as a midfielder for Liga 3 club Persibo Bojonegoro.

 Club career

-El Janaby spent most of his career in Asia, with Indonesian clubs Sriwijaya F.C., Arema FC, Bontang PKT and Pro Duta; Qatari club Al Ahli SC; Malaysian Pahang FA and Morocco League : Chabab Rif Al Hoceima.
+El Janaby spent most of his career in Asia, with Indonesian clubs Sriwijaya F.C., Arema FC, Bontang PKT and Pro Duta; Qatari club Al Ahli SC; Malaysian Pahang FA; and Morocco League Chabab Rif Al Hoceima.

 RANS Cilegon

 In 2021 Tarik El Janaby Returning Career In Indonesia Joined Indonesian Liga 2 Club RANS Cilegon.
 He made his debut on 5 October 2021 in a match against Persekat Tegal at the Gelora Bung Karno Madya Stadium, Jakarta.
 And Tarik scored his first goal for RANS Cilegon in the 36th minute against.